|Georgiana Cavendish in the "picture hat"|

 Eventually, the Duke sent word that she could return and in the autumn of 1793, she arrived in England after a two year absence.

-For several years following her exile, Georgiana lived a quiet life.
+For several years following her exile, Georgiana lived a quiet life at Chatsworth House.
 She suffered a severe eye infection, possibly a tumour, which left her blind in one eye and her face scarred from the primitive treatment that she had received.

 |Chatsworth House, country seat of the Duke of Devonshire, |